rickbrew/GeneralPolygonClipper/README.md

 https://twitter.com/tobyhoward/status/1473722153849786381

 I'm therefore placing this onto GitHub under the MIT License.
-If Alan Murta, Toby Howard, or the University of Manchester would like me to remove it, just ask and I'll respect your wishes.
+If Alan Murta, Toby Howard, or the University of Manchester would like me to remove it or make other changes, just ask and I'll respect your wishes.
+I can be contacted on Twitter at https://twitter.com/rickbrewPDN.